dotlang/language/doc/RFE.md

 so notation is: `my_struct${lambda1, lambda2, lambda3, ...}`
-and lambdas should all accept my_struct. the one which has a matching type with my_struct will be invoked.
+and lambdas should all accept my_struct. the one which has a matching type with my_struct will be invoked. this is not composable. we don't know the exact "type" of this expression. if sth doesn't have a "type" it is not good. not orth/composable/...